HogwartsMonkey/sql_queries/WhatTheseQueriesDo.md

 day-by-day-comparison-week-over-week:

-This week vs the Last four week featuring selected metrics. sorted in a manner that would make it easiar to create a week-over-week line chart and visually detect trends
+This week vs the last four week featuring selected metrics. sorted in a manner that would make it easier to create a week-over-week line chart and visually detect trends

 fq-com-days-comparison-running-totals-today: